rahulp0817/Role-Based-Authentication-System/README.md

 ## Steps to execute
 1. Clone the repository
 2. Install the required packages by running `npm install` in the terminal
-3. Create a .env file and put the `PORT`, `JWT_SERECT` and `CONNECTION_STRING`
+3. Create a .env file and put the `PORT`, `JWT_SERECT`, and `CONNECTION_STRING`
-4. Create a new MongoDB database and replace the `MONGO_URI` or use docker to create a Mongo image
+4. Create a new MongoDB database or use docker to create a Mongo image and replace the `CONNECTION_STRING`
 5. Run the application by executing `node index.js` in the terminal or run `npm run dev`
-6. RUn the role based authentication use the barear token get after login or registration to access the particular role.
+6. Run the role-based authentication using the barear token get after login or registration to access the particular role.

 ## Execution
 - Register the user with the JWT sign and hash password